 This section presents estimates of the impact of the Gateway on the flows into employment.
 We analyze men and women separately given the different composition of the two groups and characteristics of their behavior.
-We start by considering men during the pilot period in Section 5.1, and discuss the different possible estimates and respective underlying assumptions available.
-Section 5.2 presents the results obtained for men during the National Roll-Out, establishing a comparison with what the estimates were for the pilot period and assesses their robustness.
-Section 5.3 presents the results for women and Section 5.4 compares the magnitude of our results with those from similar U.S. programs.
+We start by considering the men's case during the Pilot Period in subsection V.1, and discuss the different possible estimates and respective underlying assumptions available.
+Subsection V.2 presents the results obtained for men during the National Roll Out, establishing a comparison with what the estimates were for the Pilot Period and assessing the their robustness.
+Subsection V.3 presents the results for women and subsection V.4 compares the magnitude of our results with those from similar U.S. programs.

-5.1.
-Pilot Study: Men's Results
+V.1.
+Pilot Study: men's results

-Table 1 presents the main estimates of the impact of the Gateway on eligible men living in Pathfinder areas during the pilot period and Table 2 presents some descriptive statistics on the raw flows.
+Table 1 presents the main estimates of the impact of the Gateway on eligible men living in Pathfinder areas during the Pilot period.
 We consider a number of different possible comparison groups, providing some insight on the possible size of indirect effects.
-Each row in the table corresponds to a different comparison, including different estimates, obtained under different methods, of the effects of the Gateway on outflows to employment after four months of treatment.
+Each row in the table corresponds to a different comparison, including different estimates, obtained under different methods, of the effects of the Gateway on outflows to employment after four months of treatment.22 exits into employment very significantly - all the estimators point to an impact of about ten to eleven percentage points.

-The first row of Table 1 compares men aged 19-24-years-old with the same unemployment duration and living in Pathfinder and all non-Pathfinder areas.
-After four months of treatment, it is estimated that the Gateway has improved participants' exits into employment very significantly-all the estimators point to an impact of about 10 to 11 percentage points.
 This effect is even more impressive if compared with the outflow rates reported in Table 2.
-In the preprogram period only 24% of individuals in the treatment group obtained employment over the similar four-month period (compared to 33% afterwards).
-Thus, the improved job-search assistance provided during the Gateway seems to
+In the pre-program period only twenty-four per cent of individuals in the treatment group obtained employment over the similar four months period (compared to thirty three per cent afterwards).
+Thus, the improved job-search assistance provided during the Gateway seems to have raised the probability of getting a job by about 42 per cent (= 10%/24%) after four months of treatment.